 Most British trains tend not to have snowploughs.
 It’s simply not necessary and would be too expensive to ensure every train has a plough attached.
 That, paired with the fact the UK doesn’t see a whole lot of snowfall in comparison to other countries, suggests that we won’t be seeing them on all trains anytime soon.

-Instead, Network Rail use a mix of methods, ranging from independent snow ploughs situated between two locomotives to allow ploughing in either direction through deep drifts, to fitting miniature snowploughs to some locomotives clearing the rail surface.
+Network Rail use a mix of methods to clear tracks, ranging from independent snow ploughs situated between two locomotives to allow ploughing in either direction through deep drifts, to fitting miniature snow ploughs to some locomotives clearing the rail surface.
 We also see fences which prevent snow from drifting onto the tracks fitted on many of the major routes.

 Trains are also at a much higher risk in slow areas, for instance, when approaching stations or at points.
 Once the snow has compacted enough to form ice on the tracks, power points can easily be prevented from working.